Duardom/hello_world/README.md

 # hello_world
-learningo how to use git
+learning how to use git

+This is a change at the document in the new branch